 National Geographic Adventures are unique, active itineraries for intrepid travelers that combine spectacular places, cultural interaction, and physical challenge.
 You'll explore fascinating, off-the-beaten-path places with top guides, and wherever possible, meet National Geographic experts in the field.

 Price is per person, double occupancy.
-For a single room, add $1,200.
+For a single room, add $1,200 in 2016 and $1,300 in 2017.
 International airfare to/from Bangkok and airfare between Bangkok and Paro is not included in the adventure cost.
 The group flight between Bangkok and Paro is $1,140 (subject to change).